richardcrng/redux-leaves/src/docs/README.md

 Suppose we want to implement a custom action:
 - `double`: doubles the value of state at a leaf

-To do this, I need to define some custom reducer logic to pass to `reduxLeaves`:
+To do this, we need to define some custom reducer logic to pass to `reduxLeaves`:

 ```js
 const customLogic = {